|Cultural and Educational Purpose|

 Please include title, composer, date of composition, special reason(s) for composition, and what the work represents to the group.

-Chikara (Power) - written by Mary Jane Mayeda 1983 Isshin Daiko - written by Mary Jane Mayeda 1985, modiefied by Julie and Howard Koga & Simon Yao (Describes the harmony of "one heart" in the spirit of togetherness) Mokosanjuso - written by Moko Igarashi, modified by Mary Jane Mayeda & Julie Koga 1999. (depicts the fun, joy, laughter of children playing.
-Takara Bune - written by Mary Jane Mayeda 1985 revised and choreographed by Julie Koga in 2008 (story about pirates who find a treasure chest and celebrates their find) Omoide (Remembrance) - written by Lloyd Nakano 2002 Nettai U Rin - Tropical Rain Forest - written by Mary Jane Mayeda 1997 Shamodama - written by Mary Jane Mayeda 2004 (means bubbles), Subayai written by Kurt Hamra 2006 (Okedo piece), Karifornia no Nami written by Julie Koga Jan 2013 (depicts the California waves and kids playing in the surf), OKE Lovers written by Yoko Kawamura 2013 (Okedo piece), Spirit of the Warrior written by Julie Koga 2015 (depicts strength and persistence of warriors), Acceleration written by Gladys Kamikawa 2015.
+Chikara (Power) - written by Mary Jane Mayeda 1983 Isshin Daiko - written by Mary Jane Mayeda 1985, modified by Julie and Howard Koga (Describes the harmony of "one heart" in the spirit of togetherness) Mokosanjuso - written by Moko Igarashi, modified by Mary Jane Mayeda & Julie Koga 1999. (depicts the fun, joy, laughter of children playing.
+Takara Bune - written by Mary Jane Mayeda 1985 revised and choreographed by Julie Koga in 2008 (story about pirates who find a treasure chest and celebrates their find) Omoide (Remembrance) - written by Lloyd Nakano 2002 Nettai U Rin - Tropical Rain Forest - written by Mary Jane Mayeda 1997 Shamodama - written by Mary Jane Mayeda 2004 (means bubbles), Karifornia no Nami written by Julie Koga Jan 2013 (depicts the California waves and kids playing in the surf), OKE Lovers written by Yoko Kawamura 2013 (Okedo piece), Spirit of the Warrior written by Julie Koga 2015 (depicts strength and persistence of warriors), Acceleration written by Gladys Kamikawa 2015.